bozhang-PhD/R/README.md

 # This will recode something when I learning R
+- Add another commit